getkuby/kuby-core/README.md

 ### Docker

 When Docker came on the scene in 2013 it was seen as a game-changer.
 Applications that used to be deployed onto hand-provisioned servers can now be bundled up into neat little packages and transferred between computers in their entirety.
-Since the whole application - dependencies, operating system components, assets, code, etc - can be passed around as a single artifact, Docker images eliminate the need for manually provisioned servers and eliminate a whole class of "works on my machine" problems.
+Since the whole application - dependencies, operating system components, assets, code, etc - can be passed around as a single artifact, Docker images curtail the need for manually provisioned servers and eliminate a whole class of "works on my machine" problems.

 ### Kubernetes

 Kubernetes has taken the ops world by storm.
 It's resilient to failure, portable across a variety of cloud providers, and backed by industry-leading organizations like the CNCF.
 Kubernetes configuration is portable enough to be used, without modification, on just about any Kubernetes cluster, making migrations not only feasible, but easy.
 Many cloud providers like Google GCP, Amazon AWS, Microsoft Azure, DigitalOcean, and Linode support Kubernetes.
-Most of these providers will even manage the Kubernetes cluster for you, and in some cases will even provide it free of charge (you pay only for the compute resources).
+Most of these providers will manage the Kubernetes cluster for you, and in some cases will even provide it free of charge (you pay only for the compute resources).

 ## Getting Started